-Another important consideration in choosing the right hormone is the fillers and binders contained in each medication.
+Another important consideration in choosing the right thyroid hormone comes down to some of the fillers and binders contained in each medication.

 Many popular thyroid medications contain common allergens such as cornstarch, lactose and even gluten.
 As I explained in so many past videos and in my free thyroid guide, most hypothyroid patients have sensitivities to gluten, and many of these patients also react to corn and dairy (which contains lactose).